PULdischo/ficherito/docs/usage/deployment.md

-Unlike the other options here, GitHub Pages deployment does **not** run the Ficherito Python pipeline in CI — HTR, entity extraction, and image compression need API keys and local images, and are meant to be run once on your machine with `flatfish build`.
+Unlike the other options here, GitHub Pages deployment does **not** run the Ficherito Python pipeline in CI — HTR, entity extraction, and image compression need API keys and local images, and are meant to be run once on your machine with `ficherito build`.
 CI only takes the content that build already emitted into `site/src/documents/`, `site/src/assets/images/documents/`, and `site/src/_data/`, and re-runs Eleventy + Pagefind on it.
 This is also what makes the [Sveltia CMS](#editing-content-with-sveltia-cms) workflow